Chapter 6 BWV 10 Mein Seel erhebt den Herren

 But, as will be seen, Bach treats it no differently than we have come to expect in this cycle.
 He accepts it as embodying the expressions of belief and dogma which the other movements will explore and, additionally, it provides musical motives which act as the building blocks for their construction.

 This cantata shows just how much Bach was able to demand from his instrumentalists a little over one year after his appointment at Leipzig.
 The degree of virtuosity and musical command is quite stunning, most markedly in the string and continuo parts of the two arias.
-One does wonder if, when picking up yet again a set of new parts for the impending Sunday service, the musicians approached the task of meeting the challenges with vigour and enthusiasm.
+One does wonder whether, when picking up yet again a set of new parts for the impending Sunday service, the musicians always approached the task of meeting the challenges with vigour and enthusiasm.

 Or was it a feeling of, ‘Well, here’s another fine mess the Cantor has got us into!’

 This work, despite the archaic nature of the chorale melody upon which it is constructed, is entirely Italianate in both its character and structure.
 It is, indeed, a miracle of Bach′s supreme eclectic mastery of his craft and art that he could produce such a ′modern′ composition from such an antiquated starting point.
 Four movements (chorus, two arias and duet) are constructed, to a greater or lesser degree, on the Italian ritornello or concerto principle.
 Rhythmic energy and vigour suffuse the cantata throughout.